The early years

 1905 saw a nationwide restructuring of the organisation and there was plenty of activity in Longford, but things still weren’t running smoothly.
 Longford played Kilkenny in the Croke Cup in Jones Road, but were to suffer a heavy defeat.
 1906 saw Longford play Westmeath in both Leinster championships with Westmeath winning both matches.
 1906 also saw a camogie team form which was reorganised in 1907.
 The championship in hurling and football was won by Killoe in 1907.

 The years following 1907 were a struggle on the field with little activity and no official championships played, but 1911 saw an upturn with teams competing against Westmeath and a running of the local championship which ran for the next few years despite no competition being held in the years 1912, 1914, 1916, 1917 and 1918.
-Killoe was the dominant team of the period winning the football championships of 1911, 1913 and 1915 while Clonbroney Camlin Rovers won the final decider of the decade in 1919 beating Killoe in a replay.
+Newspaper reports in 1917 carried the following official notice… “Owing to the somewhat disturbed state of the country, all football fixtures are postponed until further notice”.
+This was likely due to the state of the country politically as well as the impact of the Spanish Flu and Conscription crisis.
+Killoe was the dominant team of the period winning the football championships of 1911, 1913 and 1915.

 The 1920s saw Longford win a first Leinster title.
 As Longford hadn’t won a championship game since before 1915 they were entered into the junior championship in 1922 along with Carlow, Offaly, Westmeath and Wicklow.
 In 1924 Longford defeated Louth 2-5 to 1-3 to record a first win for a number of years and they then defeated Dublin in the semi final, 1-6 to 1-3, although this game was terminated early when Dublin refused to allow a 14 yard free to be taken.
 Longford faced Meath in the final, Meath won the match, but played a player from their senior ranks, so Longford were awarded the title